Royal Court Theatre, Liverpool: Flying

 The counterweight fly system has recently been refurbished.
 There were originally in excess of 70 fly lines, however, this has been reduced to about half that number in order to increase the distance between bars.

 The original brakes have now been removed.
 They screwed shut and could hinge open to completely release the rope.

 Lighting

 The lighting was controlled by a 'Grandmaster' which was situated on a perch about 8 feet above the stage floor on Stage Right.
 This would have been operated by two people and was in operation until the 1980s.
 It was only disconnected from the power in June 2006.

-The lighting is now controlled by a High End Systems Roadhog lighting desk and 3 Avolites Art 2000 48-way dimmers.
-It has an extensive lantern stock including ETC Source Four 750's, Strand Cantata Fresnels and Martin Mac 500's.
+The lighting is now controlled through an ETC GIO.
+The venue’s old incandescent rig has also been replaced with LED alternatives, predominantly ETC Lustr 2 fixtures.

 Rigging

 FOH there is a 12 m A-type truss hung from 2 lodestar 1-ton motors.
 This is used for most of the FOH rigging.
 There are also truss booms either side of the stage, FOH.